Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 Warning infographic showing four hidden costs in underfloor heating quotes: screed at £15-25 per square metre, floor height adjustments, electrical upgrades, and insulation boards

-Here is where homeowners often get caught out.
+This is where I see homeowners get caught out.

-A “cheaper” quote might look attractive on paper because it strips out the essential preparatory work.
-When you compare quotes, look for these missing line items.
-If they aren’t there, ask why.
+A "cheaper" quote can look attractive because it leaves out essential preparation.
+Check for these line items when you compare quotes.
+If they aren't there, ask why.

 Before you compare prices, check whether each quote includes the right qualified trades.
 Our underfloor heating installer qualifications guide explains what to ask for on electric, wet, gas boiler, and heat pump projects.